Easy DIY Snowy Scene Abstract Paintings: Create Your Own Beautiful Holiday Art

 Easy Diy Snowy Scene Abstract Painting – Supplies

-Acrylic oil/watercolor finish paper for paining – find similar here
+Acrylic oil/watercolor finish paper for paining – find similar acrylics here

 Paint brush – find similar here

-2-3 acrylic paint shades in the colors of your choice
+2-3 acrylic paint shades in different colors of your choice

 Easy Diy Snowy Scene Abstract Painting – Step 1